grew-nlp/grew_doc/content/usage/cli.md

 ## With clustering

-If the command line contains one of the two arguments `-key` or `-whether`, this mode is chosen.
+If the command line additionally contains one of the two arguments `-key` or `-whether`, this mode is chosen.

 ### Examples